Espen Knutsen

-Espen Knutsen (born January 12, 1972) is a Norwegian former professional ice hockey player and currently the general manager of Vålerenga in the Norwegian GET-ligaen.
+Espen Knutsen (born January 12, 1972) is a Norwegian former professional ice hockey player and manager.
 He played five seasons in the North American-based National Hockey League (NHL), and is to date the only Norwegian to have played in the NHL All-Star Game.
 In his native Norway, Knutsen is also known by the nickname "Shampoo" because his father is a hairdresser, and also a former hockey player whose nickname was "The Soap" (Såpa in Norwegian).

 In 2021, he resigned from Vålerenga's board of directors.

 Playing career

 Early career

 After being drafted by the Hartford Whalers in the 10th round (204th overall) in 1990, Knutsen remained in Europe until 1997, playing for his hometown team Vålerenga, and later Djurgården of the Swedish Elitserien.
 In 1996, the Mighty Ducks of Anaheim acquired his rights, and he made his debut with the Ducks in 1997.
 After a disappointing season (playing in part for the American Hockey League (AHL) Cincinnati Mighty Ducks), Knutsen returned to Djurgården.
 During the 1999–00 season, he was the highest paid player in the Elitserien, earning a salary of $280,000.